 The extensiveness of the damage: If the damage is larger and the remaining good tooth are comparatively less, then the dentist will need to fill in more structure to replace them and vice versa.

-However, CHAS subsidies are available for both root canal treatment (up to 2 per calendar year) and dental crowns (up to 4 per calendar year).
+Root canal cost Singapore: You can claim through CHAS.
+CHAS subsidies are available for both root canal treatment (up to 2 per calendar year) and dental crowns (up to 4 per calendar year).
 You can find the relevant subsidies below:

 CHAS Orange | CHASBlue | Merdeka Generation | Pioneer Generation

-Root canal treatment may require 2 or more visits to the dentist as it has to be performed meticulously.
-The aim of the treatment is to remove as much infection from the root canal as possible.
 The dentist will take some X-rays during the procedures.
 The tooth is isolated with a rubber dam and a clamp on the tooth.
 This is to isolate the tooth and keep it clean and free of saliva during the procedure.

 It is advisable not to eat for a few hours until the numbness in your mouth goes off so you don’t bite your cheek or tongue.